Are Producers Allowed Into The 'Love Island' Villa? The Crew Are Pretty Hands On During The Process

 Love Island is about as entertaining as TV can get.
 A load of young hot things vying for each other's attention, competing in funny tasks, and, of course, all that snogging.
 So they just chuck all these people in a house and let great things happen, right?
 Of course not you numpty, there's a lot more to it than that.
 The production team put a lot of work into making this show great, but the question is, are producers allowed into the Love Island villa?

-I contacted ITV's press department for information on this and they informed us about the producers role in the day-to-day life in the villa:
+I contacted ITV's press department for information and I'll let you know as soon as I've got their up-to-date line on this, but during season five, they informed us about the producers role in the day-to-day life in the villa:

 "There is a producer who talks to them in the Beach Hut and if they are going on dates or to challenges obviously they are accompanied by someone from production."